supermihi/lpdec/README.md

 Requirements
 ------------
 The library is written in [Python](www.python.org).
-It was mainly developed using Python version 2.7, but was recently ported to Python3, although that port is not stable yet.
+It was mainly developed using Python version 2.7, but was recently ported to Python3.
 Note that there is no CPLEX interface for Python3, so you can not use the CPLEX solvers with that version of Python.

 To compile the library, you need [Cython](www.cython.org).
 Runtime requirements are the Python packages [numpy](www.numpy.org), [dateutil](https://labix.org/python-dateutil),